jimhigson/oboe.js/writing/main/5_Implementation.md

 ### What JP matching requires.

-![List representation of an ascent from leaf to root of a JSON tree.
-This is the representation which is built up by the incremental content builder and also that compiled JSONPath expressions are tested against for matches \label{ascent}](images/ascent.png)

 To perform matching on JSONPath expressions, the controller requires the path from the root of the document to the current node is required, this is provided in the NODE\_FOUND and PATH\_FOUND events emitted from the